codenificient/codenificient/README.md

 - 🔭 I just launched my first YouTube channel: [Très Computer Smart][youtube]!
 - 🌱 I’m currently learning Spring Boot for my Software Engineering class
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to listen to classical music and play the piano
+- ⚡ Fun fact: I love to listen to classical music and learn to play the piano

 ### Connect with me: